 Big picture planning; determining with the expert long term goals and short term solutions.

 Systems analysis including billing methods, case management tracking, and everything in between, to increase the expert's bottom line, pass along savings to clients, reduce frustration, and "automate" customer supportive practices.

 psychologist psychiatrist psychology psychiatry expert witness practice development Forensic, assessment, independent medical examination evaluation assessment IME medico-legal consultant competency to stand trial, competency in contracts diminished capacity, transgender discrimination sexual harassment cases, criminal behavior marketing

-10 years ago I had never heard of forensic psychiatry.
-My first thought was "how do you do psychiatry on dead people?"
+13 years ago I had never heard of forensic psychiatry.
+Forensic medicine, forensic science, yes.
+My first thought about psychiatry was "how do you do psychiatry on dead people?"
 Too much CSI.
 I found attorneys were equally struggling to know if they could best represent their client bringing a Forensic Psychiatrist or Psychologist into the mix.
 I found it to be infinitely more interesting than my work as a paralegal for 20 years.
 My legal background, however, enabled me to speak to attorney-clients in their own language.
 It was very different than the language of medicine, forensic or otherwise.
 As I set up a marketing plan I applied my experience with how attorneys seek experts to the expert's own positioning to be found.
 I believe every element of the forensic doctor's practice can be designed with the attorney's practice methods in mind.
 Goodwill and repeat business followed.

 All States, Virgin Islands, Puerto Rico, Guam

 Building Your Practice for Forensic Psychiatrists and Psychologists